Iotic-Labs/iotics-host-lib/builder/iotics/publisher_template/{{cookiecutter.publisher_dir}}/README.md

 Read more about Iotics Cloud in the Iotics documentation: [Getting started with Iotics Cloud](https://docs.iotics.com/docs/getting-started-with-iotics-cloud)

 ### Creates a feed and sets its metadata
-Feeds are described using many of the same properties as twins, (eg labels and comments), as shown above.
+Feeds are described using many of the same properties as twins (eg labels and comments), as shown above.
 Additionally, Feeds have associated Values with details of what sort of data is present in each shared update.
 For example, the Feed below has one Value, explaining that each share will have a decimal number (not a string or boolean, for instance) representing degrees Celsius.
 The `unit` parameter is set to an IRI representing °C in a popular ontology for units of